 However, despite the potential to add value to their raw nut product, most cashew nut processing takes place outside of Africa.
 TechnoServe is working with entrepreneurs across Africa to keep more of their raw nuts’ value within their communities by removing the shells locally, a multi-step process that creates thousands of jobs, often in rural areas.

-While the business case is different for each country and even each plant – depending on the scale of their operation, electricity and diesel prices, and other factors – TechnoServe teams work with cashew producers, big and small, to generate the greatest possible impact from their cashew farms and factories.
-In Mozambique, TechnoServe’s MozaCajú project – which helped to improve the lives of more than 20,000 farmers and businesspeople in the nation’s cashew industry – helped the processor Condor Nuts to buy the nation’s first CNSL extraction machine.
-Already working with TechnoServe teams to improve their operations, Condor was awarded a matching grant for the machine after presenting their business model, and are already turning a profit from the sale of the extracted liquid.
+While the business case is different for each country and even each plant – depending on the scale of their operation, electricity and diesel prices, and other factors – TechnoServe teams worked with cashew producers, big and small, to generate the greatest possible impact from their cashew farms and factories.

 Coffee Husk Solution